The two phase parabolic Signorini Problem: The Separation

 \begin{proof} The case of equality is determined by replacing all the inequalities with equalities in the proof of Theorem \ref{t:monotoneg}.
 The fundamental inequality in the proof of Theorem \ref{t:monotoneg} relies on a convexity property of eigenvalues.
 By a result of Beckner-Kenig-Pipher \cite{bkp}, equality is achieved in that instance when $u_1$ and $u_2$ are two complementary half planes passing through the origin (see discussion in \cite{ck98}).
 Thus if $\phi(t;u_1,u_2)$ is constant, then on each time slice $\R^n \times \{-s\}$, $u_i$ are two complementary linear functions.
 In the case of equality, each $u_i$ will also solve the heat equation when positive.
 Then each $u_i$ is time independent, and the $u_i$ are therefore two complementary linear functions. \end{proof}

-We now proceed with the proof of Theorem \ref{t:sep}. \begin{proof}[Theorem \ref{t:sep}] Let $u$ be a solution to \eqref{e:twosig} in $Q_1^+$.
-As discussed in Section \ref{s:notation}, we may evenly reflect $u$ across the thin space $\R^{n-1} \times \{0\}$ and consider the solution in all of $Q$.
-Suppose by way of contradiction that there exists a point $(x_{0}',0,t_0) \in \Gamma^+ \cap \Gamma^-$ with $t>-1$.
-Since our solutions are translation invariant in the $x'$ and $t$ variables, we may translate our solution, so that $(0,0,0)\in \Gamma^+ \cap \Gamma^-$.
-If before translating our solution, $t_0<0$, we will use the results from Sections \ref{s:holder} and \ref{s:nondegeneracy} as stated for $\widetilde Q$ and the estimates that follow will be over $\widetilde{Q}$.
+We now proceed with the proof of Theorem \ref{t:sep}. \begin{proof}[Theorem \ref{t:sep}] Let $u$ be a solution to \eqref{e:localsig} in $Q_1^+$.
+We evenly reflect $u$ across the thin space $\R^{n-1} \times \{0\}$ and consider the solution in all of $Q_1$.
+Suppose by way of contradiction that there exists a point $(x_{0}',0,t_0) \in \Gamma^+ \cap \Gamma^-$ with $t_0>-1$.
+Moreover, we may assume $a^{ij}(x'_0,0,t_0)=\delta^{ij}$ by choosing a suitable coordinate chart.
+If $t_0<0$, we will use the results from Sections \ref{s:holder} and \ref{s:nondegeneracy} as stated for $\widetilde Q$ and the estimates that follow will be over $\widetilde{Q}$.
 If $t_0=0$ we will use the same results as stated for $Q$ and the estimates that follow would be stated for $Q$.
 We then proceed with the so called ``blow-up'' procedure.
-We consider the rescalings $u_r$ as defined in Proposition \ref{p:rescale}.
-By Corollary \ref{c:blowup} we obtain a subsequence $u_{r} \to u_0$ where $u_0$ is a solution to \eqref{e:twosig} on every compact set.
+We consider the rescalings $u^{(x'_0,0,t_0)}_r$ as defined in \eqref{e:recale}.
+By Corollary \ref{c:blowup} we obtain a subsequence $u^{(x'_0,0,t_0)}_{r} \to u_0$ where $u_0$ is a solution to \eqref{e:vari} on every compact set.
 We will relabel $u_0=v$.
 By Corollary \ref{c:lgrowth} and Remark \ref{r:invariant}